Naruki-Ichihara/pytop/README.md

                           recording_interval)
 ```
 ### Problem definition
-The problem statement can be construct with `ProblemStatement`.
+The problem statement can be constructed with `ProblemStatement`.
 ```python
 # pytop.physics module includes useful utilities to define physics.
 from pytop.physics import elasticity as el